Person Focused Primary Care

 Professor Dinan, Cork University is advocating a person centred approach to diet and exercise as evidence based adjuncts to anti depressants in people of all ages including elderly who have anxiety/ depression.
 In a recent talk at The Medical Society in London he shared the fact that almost all the neurotransmitters in the brain are also produced by bacteria in the gut and that the particular flora in any one person's gut is dependent on diet, exercise and environment.
 In addition we need healthy gut microbia for normal myelination and development of the brain.
 There is a concept that the link with particular gut microbia and the brain is through the vagal nerve.

 Inspired by my work over several decades as a GP with a special interest in children’s mental health as well as my experience of being a patient through cancer treatment, I have developed a strong interest in the role of social relationships within Person Centred or Collaborative Care.
 I believe that as a profession we have drifted into putting more and more emphasis on cognition and intellect as well as 'fixing' and 'tasks' (measuring, referring, documenting) and in doing so we are losing the ability to hold relationships in mind within our consultations.
 The experience of life on a day to day basis for Daphne who is 80 years old and has significant multi morbidities is crucially linked with the wellbeing of her husband and carer and his wellbeing in turn is depedent on his relationships with their family and the wider community.
 The life chances for Sophie age 8 with cerebral palsy are significantly affected by the wellbeing of her Mum and her family all of whom in turn are affected by the relationships they have within their community.
-Adam, age 4, is already displaying early anti social behaviours - he is living with his Mum and her abusive partner.
+Adam, age 10, is already displaying early anti social behaviours together with hyperactivity and poor concentration.
 His Mum has a longstanding history of severe and enduring mental illness and strugggles to socialise normally because of changes to her brain architecture caused by her own exposure to domestic violence and toxic stress as a child.
-Adam's brain architecture and biological systems are already affected by toxic stress.
+Adam's brain architecture and biological systems are affected by toxic stress.

 Over the last four years EHCAP has worked with Public Health, Somerset County Council to develop a psycho education tool - Mindful Emotion Coaching working initially with professionals, building skills and capabilities in impulse control and executive function as well as an awareness of the effects of toxic stress in childhood.
 Cascading to parents, young people and communities develops an understanding of the key importance of relationships and moves us all away from process driven thinking.
 Creating a common language across professionals working with children and young people as well as with parents and young people themselves involves finding something that everyone gets engaged with and which has a commonality to everyone.
 Even those staff who are exhausted or deeply disinterested in person focused approaches are interested in the neuroscience of relationships and early brain development.
 We often find that staff initially engage because the tools we are cascading support them in building a more harmonious home life - once the effectiveness is experienced and embedded the cascading process begins.
 To keep fidelity and enable this cascading we provide FREE access to on line materials.
 The home page domain is deliberately easy to remember www.emotioncoaching.co.uk .
 There are nearly 1000 learners signed up to our free elearning modules.
 EHCAP also receives funding from Somerset CCG as part of the CAMHS transformation project SHARE Somerset.